ojwm/oracle/apex/security/administration-services.md

-# APEX Administration Services
+# Administration Services

-APEX Administration Services can be disabled for an APEX instance.
+Administration Services can be disabled for an APEX instance.

 ```sql
 DECLARE